 We are in the last and final steps of the client onboarding process.
-I hope you have enjoyed these posts just as much as I have written them.
-I’d like to preface this blog post with some thought regarding the onboarding process, based on some feedback that I receive; which has been wonderful by the way!
-I’d like to state that any client onboarding process will require constant tweaking and constant streamlining.
+We hope you have enjoyed these posts just as much as we have written them.
+We’d like to preface this blog post with some thought regarding the onboarding process, based on some feedback that we receive; which has been wonderful by the way!
+We’d like to state that any client onboarding process will require constant tweaking and constant streamlining.

 The Follow-Up Stage

 Now, we will bring all full circle with part three of our system.
-In blogs one and two, I discussed why I decided that I needed a proper client onboarding system and why that needed to be a branded process.
-In this blog, I want to share with you the last and final steps in our onboarding process.
-The first step in this last steps, which is the step that I am currently working the hardest one, is the follow-up stage.
+In blogs one and two, we discussed why we decided that we needed a proper client onboarding system and why that needed to be a branded process.
+In this blog, we want to share with you the last and final steps in our onboarding process.
+The first step in this last steps, which is the step that we are currently working the hardest one, is the follow-up stage.
 If you are a solopreneur who is working with other solopreneurs clients this is going to particularly important for you.
 Why?
 Well, for many reasons.
-One of these reasons is that you are not going to want to waste a lot of time in this stage.
+One of these reasons is that you are not going to want to waste a lot of time at this stage.
 This stage is crucial in setting yourself up and your clients up for success.